 - Buy the books that land on actual school weeks first.

 - I prefer THESE.
 They’re small enough for kids’ hands.
-For Aesop’s we do a retelling on one page and the illustration facing.
-You will fill the 28 pager.
-For saints, we do the same thing.
-You may have one extra page left over.
+We do a Bible retelling and illustration on the same page.
+You’ll fill the Bible one up.
+If you do every single illustration (we never do) you might overflow a few pages.
 For poetry, we usually put the poem on one page and illustrate the facing page.
 Get this one and it will last you through 3rd grade.

-- Go ahead and cut out your art cards.
-(Only if you aren’t using the 1GRD Art Book)
+OLD PLANS: Go ahead and cut out your art cards.

 - Check out my K-2 GRD Hymn Links or upload your CD to itunes and play it from there.
 Scrambling for that CD all year is a pain.
 Also, my kids don’t love the singer’s voice.
 The links are more beautiful.
 If you can carry a tune AT ALL, you’ll quickly ditch the CD and just sing through it with the book each day.